-A PDF version of the EULA can be found on the Awingu website.
+The EULA can also be found on the Awingu website.

 If you have any questions regarding the EULA, please contact info@awingu.com.

 To proceed, tick the Yes, I have read and hereby accept the above license terms and conditions box and click Next.